If we are to win the battle we must focus only on our own sins

 When we take our eyes off our own failings, shortcomings, and sins, we notice the failings of others.
 As the sins of others get our attention, our focus turns away from our own struggles with the passions, and we begin to fall further into sin, our eyes having turned away from the Lord.
 When our focus is no longer turned towards the conquering of our own passions, our hearts become vulnerable, and we begin to expend our energy on picking apart our neighbor.
 Their sins become the hot topic with our gossiping friends, and we fall further into the rottenness of our own sins.
 At this stage, Abba Sisoes asks, “How can we guard the heart if the tongue leaves the door of the fortress open?”

-If we are to take ourselves out of the mire of sin and be made whole, our eyes must never look to the sins of others, “For a person cannot be disquieted or concerned about other people’s affairs if he is satisfied with concentrating on the work of his own hands (Saint John Cassian).”
+If we are to take ourselves out of the mire of sin, and with Christ’s help, be transformed and made whole, our eyes must never look to the sins of others, “For a person cannot be disquieted or concerned about other people’s affairs if he is satisfied with concentrating on the work of his own hands (St. John Cassian).”

 With love in Christ,